opensourcedoc/algo-golang/vector/README.md

 ## Intro

 Go lacks vector data structures as those in R and Python.
 This library demostrates one possible implementation.
+We are working to shift genercis-based vectors to vectors specific type because most vectors works on floating-point, occational big decimal.

 ## Usage